state-hiu/hiu.state.gov/products/_posts/2016-01-29-SyriaIraq_2015YearInReview_2016Jan_U1345.md

   - Kosovo
   - Albania
   - Mediterranean
+tweet: "Syria and Iraq Conflict Without Borders: 2015 Year in Review"
 ---
 Syria and Iraq conflict Without Borders: 2015 Year in Review gives an overview of key humanitarian developments and events affecting Syrian and Iraqi populations throughout 2015 and highlights key issues facing displaced Syrians and Iraqis.